dipankarmaikap/wp-sitemap-rest-api/README.md

 This plugin adds 4 end points to wp rest api

+[Check out my blog post](https://dipankarmaikap.com/generating-sitemap-for-a-headless-wp-next-js-site/) on how you can use this plugin and nextjs to create dunamic sitemap.

 ### Get total number of posts, pages, authors, tags and categories.

 ```javascript